Tyler Boyd Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 - Boyd, in 10 matchups, had a touchdown catch three times.
 And he had multiple TDs in one of those three games.

-- The Steelers are conceding 258.1 passing yards per game this season, the NFL's 16th-ranked pass defense.
+- The 258.1 yards per game the Steelers are conceding through the air makes them the NFL's 16th-ranked pass defense.

-- The Steelers have allowed 15 passing TDs this season (1.5 per game), ranking them 12th among NFL defenses.
+- At 1.5 passing TDs conceded per game, the Steelers defense is ranked 12th in the league.

 Recent Performances

-- Against the Raiders last week, Boyd was targeted eight times and racked up 49 yards on six receptions.
+- Against the Raiders last week, Boyd was targeted eight times and picked up 49 yards on six receptions.

-- Boyd has added 12 grabs for 129 yards and one touchdown in his last three games.
-He was targeted 18 times and averaged 43.0 receiving yards per game.
+- Boyd hauled in 129 yards (on 12 catches) with one touchdown during his last three games.
+He was targeted 18 times, and averaged 43.0 yards per game.

 Boyd's Cincinnati Teammates